vilaxx0/V-Text-Editor/README.md

-# VTE - Text Editor in C
+# Text Editor in C

-VTE is a simple, open-source text editor written from scratch in C programming language.
+Simple, open-source text editor written from scratch in C programming language.
 It provides a minimalist interface with essential features such as text editing, search and replace, syntax highlighting, and more.

 ## Features